YifanShenSZ/Fortran-Library/README.md

 * Sorting
 * Some other basic routines

+## Installation
+1. make, make install
+2. (optional) make test, then check the log

+## Source
 To see what this library is capable of in detail, you may open certain source file and simply fold all: routines are categorized and folded into different sections (VS code is recommended: press ctrl+k+0)

-Dependency:
-* This library depends on BLAS & LAPACK & MKL
-* MKL reverse communication interface is adopted in nonlinear optimization, MKL discrete Fourier transform interface is adopted in integral transform, so this library needs to be compiled together with mkl_rci and mkl_dfti.
-They can be found in your MKL installation path

 Source code level from bottom to top:
 1. General, Mathematics, LinearAlgebra
 2. (mkl_rci, NonlinearOptimization), (mkl_dfti, IntegralTransform), Clustering, Statistics, Chemistry
 3. GeometryTransformation

-test.f90 and makefile are to build a demo program, testing the functionality
+test is to build a demo program, testing the functionality

-Reference:
+## Dependency
+* This library depends on BLAS & LAPACK & MKL
+* MKL reverse communication interface is adopted in nonlinear optimization, MKL discrete Fourier transform interface is adopted in integral transform, so this library needs to be compiled together with mkl_rci and mkl_dfti.
+They can be found in your MKL installation path

+## Reference
 > 1. J. Nocedal, S. J. Wright, *Numerical Optimization 2nd edition* (Springer, 2006)
 > 2. E. B. Wilson, J. C. Decius, P. C. Cross, *Molecular viobrations: the theory of infrared and Raman vibrational spectra* (Dover, 1980)